mwbowers/mwbowers.github.io/reference/datagate/datagate-client/import.md

 ### Task With([ImportOptions options](/reference/datagate/datagate-client/import-options.html))

-Executes the import operation with the specified options.
+Initiates an import operation with the specified import options, cancellation token, and task creation options.

 ```cs
 Task With(ImportOptions options)